zuzanadobes/DRLND-Project-Continuous-Control/REPORT.md

 ### Reward plot

-The number of episodes needed to solve the environment: # A plot of rewards per episode is included to show rewards received as the number of episodes goes over 100:
+The number of episodes needed to solve the environment: ### A plot of rewards per episode is included to show rewards received as the number of episodes reaches: ###

 ### Ideas for Future Work

-Concrete future ideas for improving the agent's performance could include to perform learning directly from pixels (e.g. images).
-The agent not be provided pre-processed information as it is nowe.g. ray-based representation of objects around it, but would have to extract relevant information from the images directly.
+Concrete future ideas for improving the agent's performance could include:
+1. A replay buffer with some kind if prioritization scheme
+2. Better exploration

 ## See also